-First thing’s first– Welcome to the Hudson River Swim Team!
-The first rule of swim team is DON’T PANIC!
+First thing’s first — welcome to the Hudson River Swim Team!
+The first rule of swim team is don’t panic!
 It can absolutely be a little bit alarming to be in the boat one moment and the water the next, but if you keep your wits about you and don’t panic you can get through just about any situation the river could put you through.
-9 times out of ten, when people fall out of the boat they pop back up right next to it.
+Nine times out of ten, when people fall out of the boat they pop back up right next to it.
 Each PFD (lifejacket) has a large amount of floatation, more than many other jackets you may be used to wearing.
-In most instances when people fall out, they are immediately pulled back into the boat and keep on rolling!
+In most instances when people fall out, they are immediately pulled back into the boat and keep on rolling.

 Let’s say you’re a little farther away from the boat and can’t reach it.
 If you managed to hang onto your paddle you can use it as an extension of your arm and reach it back up toward the boat to get some help from your fellow raftmates.
 They can also do the same thing and use their paddles to reach it down to you in the water.
 You can either grab on or let yourself get reeled in fish hook style with the paddle hooked into your cheek.
 Whichever you prefer.

-If you’re even farther away, you can’t reach the boat and you’re too far away for a paddle to reach- lucky for you each guide has what’s called a throwbag.
+If you’re even farther away, you can’t reach the boat and you’re too far away for a paddle to reach, you’re in luck.
+Each guide has what’s called a throwbag.
 It’s a high-tech, NASA-engineered device that is literally just a bag filled with rope.
 Simple in design, effective in practice.
-What the guides does to deploy it is hang onto one end, and throw the other end at you.
-Hopefully they have good aim and it sails smoothly over your shoulder.
+What the guide does to deploy it is hold one end, and throw the other end at you.
+Hopefully, they have good aim and it sails smoothly over your shoulder.
 We’re not all baseball stars so it may not look that slick but it should get close to you.
 When it does, grab on!
 The key to getting pulled in is to hang onto the rope and NOT the bag.
 The bag has around 60 feet of rope in it, if you’re only out about 15 feet you’re going to go out a lot farther before we pick up enough tension to pull you back in.
 Sling it over your shoulder and hang on!
 Your guide will pull you back over to the boat.